-1. Take a quiet moment at home to sit down and talk with your child about people who may be different from him/her.
+1. Take a quiet moment at home to sit down and speak with your child about people who may be different from him/her.
 (Perhaps you could get a book from the library to help broach the subject and provide guidelines).
-Let your child know that while people come in all shapes, colors, abilities and sizes; and while we may look, sound, or do things differently; inside, we are all very much the same.
-Use specific examples, and positive "first person" language while keeping conversation open to questions (if you don't know the first person language, do a google search to learn more).
+Let your child know that while people come in all shapes, colors, abilities, and sizes; and while we may look, sound, or do things differently; inside, we are all very much the same.
+Use specific examples, and positive "first person" language while keeping conversation open to questions (if you don't know the first person language, do a Google search to learn more).

 2. Let your child know that canes, wheelchairs, walkers, assistance dogs, and other medical assistive devices are an extension of the person with disabilities, and should not be leaned on, tampered with, stared (or pointed) at, or played with.

 3. Taking the time to teach your child about peoples' differences at home can prevent a potentially embarrassing outburst in public!
 Remember, you won't be the only one to be embarrassed if your child yells out, "Hey Mommy, Why does that man only have one leg!" or "LOOK, there's a dog in the store!"... as a PWD, I can tell you that this type of unwanted attention can be quite embarrassing; on both sides.

-That being said, all the preparation in the world may not sensor the excitement of a child seeing a service dog in a store for the first time!
+That being said, all the preparation in the world may not censor the excitement of a child seeing a service dog in a store for the first time!
 I hear so many parents who are abhorred by their child's outburst regarding my service dog, shushing their child; "Shhh!
 We don't talk about that like that!"
 At that moment, the damage is done; take the golden opportunity to stop whatever you are doing and get down on your child's level.
 Explain that that person has a dog in the store because the dog is specially trained to help the person do things that he/she has difficulty with.

-6. Encourage your child to include children with disabilities, to play.
+6. Encourage your child to include children with disabilities to play.
 If the child cannot play the same as other kids, come up with innovate ways to accommodate the child's challenges.
 Making up games can be lots of fun!

 8. Lead by example!
 Be sure to check yourself the next time you encounter a person with disabilities in public.
-I never realized it before being wheelchair bound myself, then partnered with a canine companion; but people tend to ignore you and act as though you aren't even there, even if you speak directly to them!
+I never realized it before being wheelchair bound myself, then partnered with a canine companion, but people tend to ignore you and act as though you aren't even there, even if you speak directly to them!

 If someone doesn't know how to act around someone with disabilities (I didn't before I became disabled!), chances are they will avoid them; it's only natural.
-But by learning about the different ways to communicate with PWD, and viewing PWD as feeling, caring individuals, focused on their Abilities not dis abilities; you, as a parent, will be setting a great example of tolerance for your child.
+But by learning about the different ways to communicate with PWD, and viewing PWD as feeling, caring individuals, focused on their Abilities not disabilities; you, as a parent, will be setting a great example of tolerance for your child.

 9. Teach the golden rule; Treat others the way you would want to be treated - you can never go wrong by doing that.

 On behalf of all PWD, please, take your child aside today and teach them that though some people may look, sound, or do things differently, inside, we are all very much the same.
-Thank you!
+Thank you.